Overactive Bladder Medications: What You Need to Know

 Research shows that all of the anticholinergics on the market are similarly effective for OAB, though some tend to bring more side effects than others.
 There are short-acting and long-acting versions of these drugs, and in most cases, the long-acting medication is more effective.

-You May Also Like:5 Helpful Over-the-Counter Remedies for Overactive Bladder
+You May Also Like:7 Things to Know About Physiotherapy for Overactive Bladder

 Related Search Topics (Ads):